git/git.github.io/rev_news/drafts/edition-91.md

   especially chatting with them over lunch, etc, is so helpful to that later work.
-We all know intellectually that there's another person on the end of every email, but I think having met them face to face helps us emphathize at a more gut level.
+We all know intellectually that there's another person on the end of every email, but I think having met them face to face helps us empathize at a more gut level.

   Of course, there were some talks, too.
 I tend to prefer the more technical ones, but being so involved in Git development, there doesn't